craftingcity/The-Known-World/Custom Class - Alchemist.md

 At 10th level, as a Bonus Action, you may spend any number of Reagent Points and choose that many creatures that can you can see within 60ft.
 When you do, those creatures immediately make a Saving Throw against an Effect or Condition they are under.

 ### Concoct: Pharmaceutical
 At 11th level, as an Attack, you fire a Pharmaceutical.
 Spend three Reagent Points and roll a d6 on the Pharmaceutical Effect Table.
 Then, choose a creature you can see within 60ft that you fire the Pharmaceutical into.
+If that creature is not your Ally, make an Attack Roll against their AC using your Intelligence Modifier and Proficiency Bonus.

 | d6  | Effect       |
 | --- | ------------ |